 A book of hours is a prayer book containing those prayers that a good Christian should say at the right hours of the day, and on the right days of the year, in the late Middle Ages.
-These prayers were to be said at seven or eight "hours" a day (Psalm 119:164), Psalm 119:164, Seven times a day do I praise thee because of thy righteous judgments. and they consisted of psalms with antiphons, readings with responsorials, hymns and praises.
+These prayers were to be said at seven or eight "hours" a day (Psalm 119:164), and they consisted of psalms with antiphons, readings with responsorials, hymns and praises.

 This is just as boring as it sounds, and it appears that the booksellers of the day agreed, because the books are often filled with illustrations.
 There are often large images to introduce each section of the book, typically scenes from Jesus' birth, life and death, but even more intriguingly there is a myriad of puzzling, little vignettes in the borders of the books.